10 Must Have Medicinal Herbs from the Grocery Store

 Peppermint, along with Rosemary and balm of Gilead makes a good massage oil for the relief of arthritis in the feet, and hands.
 Keep it away from your eyes.

-5. Cayenne Pepper (Capsicum annuum)
+5. Medicinal herbs from the grocery store – Cayenne Pepper (Capsicum annuum)

-Cayenne helps to ward off coughs, helps in the treatment of cancer for its antioxidant properties, and helps in stomach complaints.
+Cayenne helps to ward off coughs, helps in the treatment of cancer for its antioxidant properties and helps in stomach complaints.
 It promotes sweating and so helps in the treatment of fevers.
 It regulates blood flow, equalizing and strengthening the heart, arteries, capillaries, and nerves.
 It is a general tonic.
 When added to an ointment and used externally, it helps increase circulation to hands and feet and works to reduce the inflammation of arthritis.
-One of cayenne’s active ingredients is “capsaicin”.
+One of the cayenne’s active ingredients is “capsaicin”.

 Capsaicin has very powerful pain-relieving properties when applied to the skin.
 It reduces the amount of substance P, a chemical that carries pain messages to the brain, in your body.
 When there is less substance P, the pain messages no longer reach the brain, and you feel relief.
 Capsaicin is often recommended for topical application for the following conditions: